Solid vs Pneumatic Tires for your Electric Scooter – When To Choose Each?

 As the name suggests, solid tires are entirely made out of solid materials and they don’t have air inside of them.
 Commonly, they’re made out of either rubber or silicone, but lately, we’re seeing other emerging materials as well.

 Scooters with solid tires don’t suffer from flats.
-That’s their biggest selling point, and probably the only big advantage they have.
+That’s their biggest selling point and probably the only big advantage they have.

 I’ve only tried riding an electric scooter with solid tires once.
 Everything other than the flattest of roads made the scooter shake quite a lot.

 Because of that, it is common for scooters with solid tires to come with suspension.
-Without it, the rides would be almost unimaginable.

 There are three main types of solid tires:

-• fully solid
+- fully solid tires

 Fully solid tires